LaserFR/LaserFR/README.md

 1. After identifying the attacker, merge the attackers and the laser images to generate synthetic attack images.

-   Currently, we can manually align the laser image with the attackers.
+   Currently, we need to align the laser image with the attackers manually.
-   We need to measure the coordinates of the center of the glasses and align the center of the laser with these coordinates.
+   We need to measure the coordinates of the glasses' center and align the laser's center with these coordinates.
    We hope to further develop an automatic merging process in the future.

 3. The synthetic attackers named with the attackers' names and the current values will be saved in the 'data/synthetic_images' folder.